 Chippewa County Lake Quality

-Minnesota, 1 lakes, average grade F (Very Poor)
+Minnesota, 1 lake, average grade F (Algae-prone)

 Chippewa County has 1 graded lakes — a thin enough sample that one or two stressed lakes can move the county average noticeably.
 Use the per-lake pages below for what actually matters.
 The county average is F — the most-stressed bracket in our rubric.
 Most monitored lakes here show persistent nutrient loading and algal pressure.